josevnz/EncryptedUsbBackup/README.md

 So we are good to go, right?
 Well, we live on an imperfect world where [counterfit USB drives are sold](https://datarecovery.com/2022/03/the-2tb-flash-drive-scam-why-high-capacity-flash-drives-are-fakes/), they do tricks to advertise higher capacity that is really supported.

-Using [Open Source tool f3](https://fight-flash-fraud.readthedocs.io/en/latest/introduction.html) we can run with brand new media to make sure the capacity is indeed what we think we purchased, will cover that next
+Using [Open Source tool f3](https://fight-flash-fraud.readthedocs.io/en/latest/introduction.html) we can run with brand-new media to make sure the capacity is indeed what we think we purchased, will cover that next

 ### Trust but verify (than the disk is indeed legitimate)